-Functional group and bloom season: G. microcephala flowers from July to November, and G. sarothrae flowers from May to October.
+Functional group and bloom season: Gutierrezia microcephala flowers from July to November, and G. sarothrae flowers from May to October.

-Distribution in Mojave/Habitat: G. microcephala is distributed broadly across the Mojave, Sonoran, and Chihuan deserts and beyond in the western USA and Mexico (SEINet 2020).
+Distribution in Mojave/Habitat: Gutierrezia microcephala is distributed broadly across the Mojave, Sonoran, and Chihuahuan deserts and beyond in the western USA and Mexico (SEINet 2020).
 Sticky snakeweed occurs on sandy to gravelly soils on bajadas and montane slopes frequently in disturbed areas with an elevational range from 700 to 2500 m.
-G. microcephala blooms from July through December (SEINet 2020).
+Gutierrezia microcephala blooms from July through December (SEINet 2020).

 G. sarothrae is more broadly distributed than G. microcephala west of the Great Plains from Sinaloa, Mexico to the Canada border.
 It inhabits open rocky slopes from 50 m to 2900 m elevation, and flowers from July through November (SEINet 2020).